Showing content for section Overview

 Placement year (optional)

-Taking an optional placement year will give you the experience you need to increase your chances of landing your perfect role after graduation.
+Taking an optional placement year will give you the experience you need to increase your chances of landing your perfect role.
 We'll give you all the support you need to find a placement that prepares you for your career, and we'll continue to mentor you throughout your placement.

 Previous students have been on placements to organisations such as: